ryanRfox/azure-quickstart-templates/steemit-ubuntu-vm/README.md

 # What is Steem?

 ```
-Steem is an industrial-grade financial blockchain smart contracts platform.
-Built using the latest in
-industry research, Steem delivers a decentralized financial platform with speeds approaching NASDAQ.
+Steem is a blockchain-based social media platform where anyone can earn rewards.
+Learn more about <a href="https://steem.io">Steem</a>.
 ```

 # Template Parameters